A motivic construction of the de Rham-Witt complex: Introduction

 \

-In the latter half of this paper, we will give some applications of our generalized theory.
-The main results include a motivic construction of the de Rham-Witt complex of Hesselholt-Madsen \cite{Hesselholt-Madsen}, which we will sketch below.
+In the latter half of this paper, we will give some applications of our theory.
+The main results include a motivic construction of the de Rham-Witt complex, which we will sketch below.

 It is well-known that the multiplicative group $\mathbb{G}_m$, which is an important example of an $\mathbb{A}^1$-invariant sheaf, has a motivic presentation.
 That is, there exists a canonical isomorphism $\mathbb{G}_m \simeq h_0^{\mathbb{A}^1}(\mathbb{Z}_\tr(\mathbb{A}^1\setminus\{0\})/\mathbb{Z})$ in $\PSh(\Cor_k^\aff)$, where $\Cor_k^\aff$ is the full subcategory of $\Cor_k$ consisting of affine schemes, $\mathbb{Z}_\tr\colon \Cor_k\to \PSh(\Cor_k)$ is the Yoneda embedding, and $h_0^{\mathbb{A}^1}$ is the $0$-th Suslin homology: